dude is only commissioner because he is a lawyer with much experience fucking over labor, and he's very good at it

 Hopefully it speeds things up if they do it.
 Tho I am sure they will find away to make it take fucking longer

-― FRAUDULENT STEAKS (The Cursed Return of the Dastardly Thermo Thinwall), Monday, 28 March 2022 16:48 (two months ago) link
+― FRAUDULENT STEAKS (The Cursed Return of the Dastardly Thermo Thinwall), Monday, 28 March 2022 16:48 (eight months ago) link

 Automated voice: For the next pitch, throw a……please stand by, looking for secure WiFi connection.
 Your pitch is important to us.
 All issues will be resolved in the order they were received.